GHogChi/selfdrive/README.md

 The resulting simplicity (I deleted half the methods and lines) and increased clarity of the code was - like wow!

-So whether or not I end up at HERE (I have some reservations based on history), this exercise has been a really great experience.